koichincom/still-waiting-discord/README.md

 ### User Privacy

-- **DM consent**: Respects user DM settings (some users may have DMs disabled)
 - **No data persistence**: All monitoring is in-memory only (no database)
 - **Minimal logging**: Only logs essential information for debugging

 ## 🆘 Support & Troubleshooting

 ### Common Issues

-**DM reminders not working?**

-- Check if the user has DMs enabled in their Discord settings
-- Some users block DMs from server members - this is normal behavior
-- Channel reminders will still work even if DMs fail

 **Bot not responding to mentions?**